devicetree-org/lopper/README-architecture.md

-    Once the system device tree is established, and lopper operation files identified, the lops are processed in priority order (priority specified at the file level), and the rules processed in order as they appear in the lop file.
+    Once the system device tree is established, and lopper operation files identified, the lops are processed in priority order (priority specified at the file level), and the operations processed in order as they appear in the lop file.

     lopper operations can immediately process the output of the previous operation and hence can be stacked to perform complex operations.

+    The operation runqueue processing is also where lopper assists are triggered and executed against the tree.
+Assists are discussed in detail later in this file.

   - finalization / output